Markov Chain-based Policies for Multi-stage Stochastic Integer Linear Programming with an Application to Disaster Relief Logistics: Aggregation Framework for Integer State Variables

 Next, we present a generic problem formulation for the class of MSILP problems that we consider in~\eqref{mod:scenarioTree}, which is often referred to as the nested formulation.
 For each node $n\in \nodes$, let $\xn \in \R^k$ and $\zn \in \Z^\ell$ be the set of continuous and integer state variables, respectively, and $\yn\in \R^r$ be the continuous local variables.
 The objective coefficient vectors associated with $\xn, \yn$, and $\zn$ are denoted by $d_n, h_n$, and $c_n$, respectively.
-The overall objective is to minimize the sum of the local cost and the expected future cost at the root node: where the cost-to-go function $Q_n(\cdot, \cdot)$ associated with each non-root node $n\in \nodes\setminus \{\rootnode\}$ is defined in the following nested fashion: The cost-to-go function $Q_n(\cdot, \cdot)$ associated with a leaf node $n\in \stage_\periods$ only involves the cost incurred in the terminal stage $\periods$ since its set of children nodes is empty, i.e., $\childs(n) = \emptyset$.
+The overall objective is to minimize the sum of the local cost and the expected future cost at the root node: where the cost-to-go function $Q_n(\cdot, \cdot)$ associated with each non-root node $n\in \nodes\setminus \{\rootnode\}$ is: The cost-to-go function $Q_n(\cdot, \cdot)$ associated with a leaf node $n\in \stage_\periods$ only involves the cost incurred in the terminal stage $\periods$ since its set of children nodes is empty, i.e., $\childs(n) = \emptyset$.
 Our proposed formulation considers, separately, one set of constraints~\eqref{eq:st_onlyz} for integer state variables, one set of constraints~\eqref{eq:st_onlyx} for continuous state variables, and one set of constraints~\eqref{eq:st_all} that link state and local variables.
 Although alternative formulations are possible, this form accommodates the presentation of the proposed aggregation framework, which will be described in Section~\ref{sec:methodology}.

 Problem \eqref{mod:scenarioTree} is notoriously challenging to solve for two reasons.
 The first challenge is the nature of multi-stage stochastic programs where the underlying stochastic process is modeled as a scenario tree of an exponentially large size.
 Thus, it is impractical to solve these large-scale problems directly and decomposition methods can be deemed necessary.
 The second challenge is the existence of integer decision variables, which makes the expected cost-to-go functions (i.e., the value functions that represent the expected future cost defined at each node of the scenario tree) to be nonconvex in general.
-The following section reviews existing methods in the literature to handle \eqref{mod:scenarioTree} and similar problems, focusing on how existing approaches in the literature address these challenges.
+The following section reviews existing methods in the literature to handle \eqref{mod:scenarioTree} and similar problems, focusing on how \Merve{they attempt to overcome} these challenges.